islaytitans/alien/docs/src/GM/hod1.md

 - On the way they've be [ambushed](#watch-the-world-burn)
 - The PCs can then learn anything I want them to know about how the station got to this point from the Survivors

-### Watch The World Burn

-- While under escort from the androids or facing off against Cuddles the PCs are ambushed by Wicks' revenge squad
-- Cecil and 6 **Active** Conscripted Convicts
-- They will take the PCs to Wicks' Hideout in Starboard Machine Room on Dech H to meet the prison boss herself

 ### The Howl

 - A shriek echoes throughout the station, subsiding in the distance **+1 Stress Level**